 - radiation treatment

 - hereditary diseases

 St. Jude also conducts long-term biostatistical investigations on the long-term outcomes of its patients and is the only pediatric research hospital that has been awarded a National Cancer Institute cancer center support grant.

-St. Jude was founded by entertainer Danny Thomas and opened on February 4, 1962.
+St. Jude was founded by entertainer Danny Thomas and opened February 4, 1962.
 St. Jude is supported primarily by donations raised by its national fundraising and awareness organization, ALSAC, which was established by Danny expressly for the purpose of funding St. Jude.
 The hospital also receives assistance from federal grants (mainly through the National Institutes of Health and the National Cancer Institute), insurance and investments.

 One of the most significant events to occur at St. Jude happened in 1996 when Peter Doherty, PhD, of the Department of Immunology was awarded the Nobel Prize for Physiology or Medicine.
 He shares the award with Rolf M. Zinkernagel, MD, of the University of Zurich.
-Their findings have led to breakthroughs in the understanding and treatment of viral infections and cancers, and in the development of organ transplant procedures and vaccines.
-It is the highest award a scientist can win.
+Their findings led to breakthroughs in the understanding and treatment of viral infections and cancers, and in the development of organ transplant procedures and vaccines.
+It is the highest award a scientist can receive.